ktomk/pipelines/README.md

 This is where the `pipelines` command jumps in.

-The `pipelines` command closes the gap between local development and remote pipeline execution.
-As long as Docker is installed and running, the `bitbucket-pipelines.yml` file is parsed and it is taken care of to execute all steps and their commands within the container of choice.
+The `pipelines` command closes the gap between local development and remote pipeline execution by executing any pipeline configured on your local development box.
+As long as Docker is accessible locally, the `bitbucket-pipelines.yml` file is parsed and it is taken care of to execute all steps and their commands within the container of choice.

 Pipelines YAML file parsing, container creation and script execution is done as closely as possible compared to the Atlassian Bitbucket Pipeline service.
+Environment variables can be passed into each pipeline as needed.
+You can even switch to a different CI/CD service like Github/Travis with little integration work fostering your agility and vendor independence.

 Features include:

 * **Dev Mode**: Pipeline from your working tree like never before.
 Pretend to be on any branch, tag or bookmark